What to Buy & What to Avoid Buying During the Holiday Season

 So just because something is on “sale,” doesn’t actually mean it is.
 Most often a quick internet search will provide enough insight for you to determine whether you are getting a good deal or not.

 Another way to be a savvy shopper this holiday season?
-Shop with a SoFi Money® cash management account.
-With SoFi Money, you can spend, save, and earn all in one product.
-You can sign up for SoFi Money in less than 2 minutes.
+Shop with a SoFi Checking and Savings® checking and savings account.
+With SoFi Checking and Savings, you can spend, save, and earn all in one product.
+You can sign up for SoFi Checking and Savings in less than 2 minutes.

 This means you can save for your holiday shopping and have easy access to the funds as you need when you find great shopping deals.